-This action began as a result of an undercover surveillance operation of the licensed premises on or about April 28, 20131 by Officer Rosenstock of the Bureau's Liquor Enforcement Section.
+This action began as a result of an undercover surveillance operation of the licensed premises on or about April 28, 2013 by Officer Rosenstock of the Bureau's Liquor Enforcement Section.
 At that time, Officer Rosenstock purchased two (2) Bonanza Bingo tickets, which were sold at the bar of the Legion.
 The bartender told Officer Rosenstock how these tickets operated.
 It was explained to Officer Rosenstock that "There's a master sheet which was sitting at the bar.
-You compare your tickets compared (sic) to the master sheet, your numbers, and you win the corresponding . . . prizes.2" After playing these tickets and determining that he had not won, Officer Rosenstock left the premises.
+You compare your tickets compared (sic) to the master sheet, your numbers, and you win the corresponding.